Sault Ste. Marie Transit Services: Frequencies

 All regular routes operate every 30 minutes during weekdays until 7 pm.
 Regular routes operate every hour weekdays after 7 pm and on weekends.

 The Central Community Bus operates every hour, Monday-Friday from 6:30 am to 5:30 pm.

-The Pointe des Chenes bus operates as a pilot during the summer of 2021 on weekends and holidays from June 26, 2021 until September 5, 2021 (except Canada Day).
+The Pointe des Chênes bus operates as a pilot during the summer of 2021 on weekends and holidays from June 26, 2021, until September 5, 2021 (except Canada Day).
 It operates 3 trips, one in the morning, afternoon, and early evening.

 On-Demand Sunday Evening Service

 Starting on 8 September 2019, Sunday evening service (7 pm to 11:30 pm) was switched to be on-demand.
 This was due to the low demand during this time.
 Sunday evening service was previously cut, to the disappointment of riders.
 Riders book a ride through the Sault Ste.
 Marie On-Demand app developed by Via or by calling transit dispatch.
 Riders are between existing stops, not curbside.